Private homepage – Hans-Georg Michna

 We have used the Toyota RAV4 4-wheel-drive already a few times in Kenya, but it is clearly less than ideal for the purpose of off-road driving in the typical nature reserves like Samburu and Masai Mara.
 First of all you have to be aware that there are several versions of this type, even a two-wheel-drive that is front-wheel-driven.
 Never use this one, because you will always get stuck and sand and in other difficult situations.

 On the minus side, the main problem is insufficient ground clearance.
 The design of the underside is also problematic.
 A protective metal shield under the engine is fastened with four bolts.
 The front two bolts are recessed.
 The metal shield has a step, so these two bolts are well protected and survive frequent ground contact.
-The rear two bolts, however, are usually already sheared off, so the shield dangles and scratches loudly even on relatively flat underground.
+The rear two bolts, however, protrude under the metal shield and are usually already sheared off, so the shield dangles and scratches loudly even on relatively flat underground.
 These bolts are difficult to replace.
 A proper repair would probably involve welding.
 So in most cases wires are used to tie up the shield.
 The wires, however, are sheared off much sooner than the bolts were originally, so this is a continuous problem, requiring repeated emergency fixes.

 The car is also wider than needed for, say, a two-person safari, so it collects more scratches from bushes and trees on the side than necessary.
 This, however, can hardly be avoided, because most alternative car types are at least as wide.